-- 1.2 Where the Principal has concerns that there may be issues of professional competence in a teacher's work s/he will advise the teacher, orally, of the specific nature and extent of these concerns and furnish the teacher with any relevant documentation relating to the issue. - 1.3 At this stage the teacher should be given a copy of these procedures and be advised to familiarise himself/herself with the various stages of the procedures that may be invoked and the range of sanctions available to the Chief Executive of the ETB (hereinafter referred to as the CE) in the event of sustained underperformance. - 1.4 The Principal will seek to explore with the teacher the underlying cause(s) and where possible agree the steps that need to be taken to address the matter.
-In this context the Principal will advise the teacher of available internal and/or external supports and endeavour to assist the teacher in accessing those supports.
-These may include the Employee Assistance Service, the Professional Development Services for Teachers (PDST) and /or other external agencies that are relevant and/or appropriate in the circumstances having regard to the nature of the particular issues. - 1.5 It is intended that through dialogue between the Principal and the teacher the issues are resolved to the satisfaction of the Principal and that both agree that no further action is necessary. - 1.6 It is intended that professional competence issues of a transient nature should be resolved through informal mechanisms, normally within a three month period excluding holiday periods. - 1.7 Where a teacher has failed to engage positively with the process and the Principal continues to have concerns that there are professional competence issues of a sustained nature, the Principal will notify the teacher of his/her intent to refer the matter to the relevant Director/ETB staff member delegated by the CE, with a view to the initiation of the formal process.
+- 1.3 At this stage the Principal should be given a copy of the agreed procedures and be advised to familiarise himself/herself with the various stages of the procedures that may be invoked and the range of sanctions available to the CE in the event of sustained underperformance. - 1.4 The Director of Schools will seek to explore with the Principal the underlying cause(s) and where possible agree the steps that need to be taken to address the matter. - 1.5 In this context, the Director of Schools will advise the Principal of available internal and/or external supports and endeavour to assist the Principal in accessing those supports.
+These may include the Employee Assistance Service, the Professional Development Services for Teachers (PDST), the Centre for Leadership in Schools and/or and /or other external agencies that are relevant and/or appropriate in the circumstances having regard to the nature of the particular issues. - 1.6 It is intended that through dialogue between the Director of Schools and the Principal, that the issues are resolved to the satisfaction of the Director of Schools and that both agree that no further action is necessary. - 1.7 It is intended that professional competence issues of a transient nature should be resolved through informal mechanisms, normally within a three-month period excluding holiday periods. - 1.8 Where a Principal has failed to engage positively with the processes and the Director of Schools continues to have concerns that there are professional competence issues of a sustained nature, the Director of Schools will notify the Principal of his/her intention to initiate the formal process.